fakerybakery/deepsearchkit/README.md

   - [ ] Maybe in the future: "DSK Hub" - hub for DSK packages
 - [ ] Add spaCy version

+* Can you help out?
+Please make a Pull Request!

 ## :memo: Credits

 We would like to thank the authors of the following open source projects: